A brief history

 By 1926 heavier demand and lack of pressure to the higher levels of the village compelled the Waterworks Committee to consider upgrading the system once again.

 Youlgrave Water currently extracts 22million gallons annually from Bleakley Spring and serves 500 households and businesses in the village.
 This level was set 35 years ago.
-As demand for water increases the Board has recently applied to the Environment Agency to increase its permitted abstraction limit back to the 1978 limit of 27million gallons to make more efficient use of the natural gravity flow from the spring.

 LIST OF DIRECTORS